arplaboratory/VG-SSL/README.md

 $Training_dataset-$datetime-$uuid
 ```

+* Second stage: Training the reranking part and finetuning:

+Use ```train.sh``` to train the reranking part and finetune.

+Remember to Change the ```--resume``` argument in the sbatch scripts to load the global retrieval models you trained in the first stage

 ## Evaluation

 For evaluation, use the script located in ```./script/eval_ssl_singularity.sbatch```.
 This script is designed to evaluate the recall performance of your trained models using standard metrics.

 ## Acknowledgement